Drug and Alcohol Policy

 Bucks County Community College is a smoke-free environment.
 Smoking is prohibited in all campus buildings.

 Office telephones are for official use only.
-The public pay telephones are for the use of students and the public.
-Students should not encourage friends and relatives to call them at the College except in case of emergency.
-Public telephones are located in the Gateway Center, Charles E. Rollins Center and Founders Hall.
+Students should not encourage friends and relatives to call them at the college except in case of emergency.
+Public telephones are not available.

-There are also emergency phones and call boxes available in various locations around campus.
-There are emergency call boxes in parking lots A, B, C, D-E and the Handicapped Lot.
-These telephones are free of charge and give a direct line to the Office of Security and Safety.
+For emergencies, call boxes are located in parking lots A, C, C, D-E, K, between Penn and Founders Halls, and the Accessible lot.
+These telephones are free of charge and give a direct line to the Security and Safety office.